kharitz/jekyll-now/about.md

 title: About
 ---

-I am PhD in machine learning.
-This is the place for my reading.
+I am PhD student at ETS Montreal.
+This is my notes for the reading I do.

-Thanks for reading.